sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 – Disabled

 <a href="" id="update-setedurestart"></a>**Update/SetEDURestart**
-<p style="margin-left: 20px">For devices in a cart, this policy skips the check for battery level to ensure that the reboot will happen at ScheduledInstallTime.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+For devices in a cart, this policy skips the check for battery level to ensure that the reboot will happen at ScheduledInstallTime.

 <p style="margin-left: 20px">The following list shows the supported values: